The-Mambo/Hackathon_cyber/README.md

-# The World's Largest Hackathon Landing Page
+# The World's Largest Hackathon Landing Page - Retro Computing Edition

-A visually stunning, modern, and dynamic landing page for "The World's Largest Hackathon" featuring an impressive Three.js lightning animation.
+A visually stunning, retro-computing themed landing page for "The World's Largest Hackathon" featuring vintage CRT effects and a nostalgic 8-bit aesthetic.

 ## Features

-- Eye-catching Three.js lightning bolt animation that dynamically strikes on page load
+- Authentic CRT screen effects with scan lines and color distortion
-- Smooth scrolling and section animations
+- Retro computing aesthetic with pixel fonts and 8-bit design elements
 - Fully responsive design for all devices
 - Interactive elements with hover effects
-- Modern, futuristic aesthetic with electric blue theme
+- Nostalgic aesthetic with classic computing color palette

 ## Technologies Used